BDC Hamburger Icon

 • Send surveys to customers for feedback and suggestions

-It’s important to have software that can handle all of these functions, saving you from paying for costly custom design and development.
+It’s important to have software that can handle all of these functions so you don’t have to pay for costly custom design and development.

 Most membership sites are simply drip-fed content, with little or no input from the owner or members.
 Don’t be like those membership sites.
 The difference between these sites and successful ones lies in member engagement.
 Depending on your membership, that could take any of these forms: